 Housing and homelessness continue to be urgent statewide concerns, leading to increasing public debates about causes and possible solutions.
-The 2019 legislative season produced a record number of new housing bills which were signed by the Governor, while the 2020 legislative season was a bit quieter with competing priorities.
-Recent bills aim to address the State's shortage of housing at all levels of affordability, and the increase in homelessness across many parts of the State.
-Some of the more notable legislative changes in the past few years include: reporting and transparency requirements, streamlined processes for reviewing new housing development proposals, new standards for processing residential planning applications, statewide rent control and tenant protections, and various changes to the state density bonus law.
+The 2021 legislative season produced various new housing bills which were signed by the Governor, some of which will have significant impacts on residential zoning.
+Housing and Land Use legislation continues to aim to address the State's shortage of housing at all levels of affordability, removal of development barriers and single family zoning techniques, and increase funding for homelessness across many parts of the State..

-The federal government continues to threaten reduced funding for Community Development Block Grants (CDBG) and HOME grants, which the City uses to fund a variety of human service programs and affordable housing developments.
-While grants have remained stable and have included additional funding for COVID-19 related impacts, demand for services are rising steadily.
+The federal government continues to produce minimal increases to funding for Community Development Block Grants (CDBG) and HOME grants, which the City uses to fund a variety of human service programs and affordable housing developments.
+While the City did receive additional one time funds as a result of the pandemic, annual grants have remained stable and have included additional funding for COVID-19 related impacts, demand for services are rising steadily and the increase in available funding does not cover the high demand, especially post-pandemic.

 The City continues to be a regional leader in implementing various policies and programs to provide housing in a variety of types and affordability levels for decades and continues to refine and implement its programs and policies.
+The City has begun to prepare its 2023-2031 Housing Element with a Regional Housing Needs Allocation of 12,000 new housing units.
 The City's advocacy efforts are generally guided by the 2015-2023 Housing Element of the General Plan and the 2020-2025 HUD Consolidated Plan.
 In addition, staff recommends the City focus advocacy efforts on:

-- Encouraging the state and federal governments to provide more resources (funding, legal authority, technical support, streamlining of burdensome administrative requirements associated with federal funding, etc.) to local governments to address local housing needs, which includes housing people who are currently homeless, and providing the most vulnerable homeless people with supportive services to help them maintain their housing. - Encouraging its neighboring cities within the County, particularly in those in North County, to do more to supply their respective fair share of affordable housing and to play a more active role in supporting the County in its efforts to establish facilities, housing, and programs for homeless residents within their respective city limits. - Encourage California Department of Housing and Community Development to allocate fair and reasonable Regional Housing Needs Allocations to the cities within Santa Clara County. - Encouraging the State and County to provide funding resources for the development of affordable rental units within a reasonable commuting distance to the workplaces, and encourage the development of higher-density housing near jobs and transit-rich areas to address the shortage of workforce housing and "missing middle-income" housing.
-Actively follow the development of the Bay Area Housing Finance Authority, which was created through 2019 legislation as part of the CASA Compact. - Encouraging the state government to avoid legislation and regulations that are 'one size fits all,' and removes local control from cities doing their part to accommodate new housing of all affordability levels.
+- Encouraging the state and federal governments to provide more resources (funding, legal authority, technical support, streamlining of burdensome administrative requirements associated with federal funding, etc.) to local governments to address local housing needs, which includes housing people who are currently homeless, and providing the most vulnerable homeless people with supportive services to help them maintain their housing. - Encouraging its neighboring cities within the County to do more to supply their respective fair share of affordable housing and to play a more active role in supporting the County in its efforts to establish facilities, housing, and programs for homeless residents within their respective city limits. - Encourage California Department of Housing and Community Development to allocate fair and reasonable Regional Housing Needs Allocations to the cities within Santa Clara County. - Encouraging the State and County to provide funding resources for the development of affordable rental units within a reasonable commuting distance to the workplaces, and encourage the development of higher-density housing near jobs and transit-rich areas to address the shortage of workforce housing and "missing middle-income" housing.
+Actively follow the development of the Bay Area Housing Finance Authority, which was created through 2019 legislation as part of the CASA Compact. - Strongly encourage the state government to avoid legislation and regulations that are 'one size fits all,' and removes local control from cities doing their part to accommodate new housing of all affordability levels.

-The City will engage in constructive dialogue with the State to seek realistic solutions to local fiscal challenges and challenges in meeting local affordable housing goals and discourage adopting measures that reduce local control and are mainly punitive in nature.
+The City will engage in constructive dialogue with the State to seek realistic solutions to local fiscal challenges and challenges in meeting local affordable housing goals, and encourage the State to balance the need for local control with the need to address our housing crisis.
 Federal advocacy shall focus on encouraging level or increased federal funding for affordable housing and community development programs for local governments; preserving and strengthening the low-income housing tax credit (LIHTC) program and federal tax exemptions for private activity bonds (PAB).

-11. Engagement with the Federal Aviation Administration Regarding Airplane Noise
+10. Engagement with the Federal Aviation Administration Regarding Airplane Noise